alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 22,
+  slide_image2
+  filename="slide22.png"
-  :alt => "The stick figures from the previous slide, with a large red X over the slide."
+  alt="The stick figures from the previous slide, with a large red X over the slide."
 %}

 Trust is not built in one shot interactions.